GoogleChrome/web.dev/src/site/content/en/payments/life-of-a-payment-transaction/index.md

 After the customer sets all the required information for making the payment, they can proceed to launch the payment app with the *Continue* button.

-## Step 5: How can merchant update the transaction details depending on customer's actions
+## Step 5: How a merchant can update the transaction details depending on customer's actions

 Customers have an option to change the transaction details such as payment method and shipping option in the Payment Request UI or the payment app.
 While